Skip to content

 Industry Context

 The fashion industry in which Yemchuk operated has always been a high-stakes arena, valued at over $2.5 trillion globally by the 2020s, with New York as its nerve center.
-During her formative years in the 1990s, the market was dominated by a few elite agencies—IMG, founded in 1990, transformed scouting with its global reach, emphasizing height, poise, and marketability for runway and print work.
+During her formative years in the 1990s, the market was dominated by a few elite agencies—IMG, founded in 1990, revolutionized scouting with its global reach, emphasizing height, poise, and marketability for runway and print work.

 Current Status & Legacy